MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/identity-management.md

 ### Authentication libraries

-Many developers have built and deployed applications using the Azure Active Directory authentication library (ADAL).
-We now recommend using the Microsoft authentication library (MSAL) for authentication and authorization of Azure AD entities.
+Many developers have built and deployed applications using the Azure Active Directory Authentication Library (ADAL).
+We now recommend using the Microsoft Authentication Library (MSAL) for authentication and authorization of Azure AD entities.

 By using MSAL instead of ADAL: